jackfraser94/AI-powered-grid-optimisation/README.md

 ## Version History

 1.0 - initial release that went through methods to generate forecast and optimisation models.
 This version yielded the original project report (The project report may become outdated as fixes and new features are added).

+## Notes

+- utilising the data from OPSD the results from this analysis seem high, however, under inspection of the initial dataset the predicted values are in line with the supplied data.
+Future iterations of this project will take different datasets to test for uniform compliance and overall accuracy.
+- Next version will be updated with API functionality.